milosgarunovic/tinyurl/README.md

 `./gradlew buildFatJar` - Builds a combined JAR of project and runtime dependencies.

+`./gradlew dependencyUpdates` - Check for newer versions of dependencies and gradle itself

 ### Running with java

 `java -jar build/libs/tinyurl-fat.jar` starts a fat jar.
 It will also create tinyUrl.sqlite file.